rolemadelen/pomosh/README.md

 📕 📗 📘 📙  (r1.4)
 ```

-Each book represents the session.
+Each book represents the pomodoro session.